Kumneger49/AfriMarketPulse-/README.md

 A production-style analytics pipeline that tracks African and emerging market assets — JSE-listed equities, African ETFs, and global benchmarks — and serves a live executive dashboard updated every morning automatically.

-Built as interview preparation for a Data Analytics role at Baraka, a YC-backed retail investment app targeting emerging markets.

----

 ## What It Does